javapark1/geode-addon/doc/Workspaces-on-AWS-EC2-Instances.md

 heap.max=512m
 ```

-We have launched two (2) locator EC2 instances.
+We have launched two (2) EC2 instances for locators.
 Let's set `vm.locator.hosts` to their IP addresses.

 ```bash
 # Set the first VM as the locator